Repeated Soft Sediment Deformation - Lake Rufus Woods, WA

-Shear stress at the base of the overriding flow is transmitted to the substrate.
-Soupy and clay-rich substrate material is partially sheared off, peeled away, and incorporated into the flow, becoming internally deformed (plastic deformation) as the flow comes to rest.
-Structures in this outcrop are fine-scale versions of "no-slip flow" features produced by large-scale turbidity currents in marine settings (Sobieskiak et al., 2018) commonly observed in high-res seismic imagery, side-scan sonar images, and detailed seafloor bathymetry.
-Sobieskiak et al. (2018), Styles of basal interaction beneath mass transport deposits, Marine and Petroleum Geology v.
-98.
+Shear stress at the base of the overriding flow is transmitted to the substrate, forming these structures.
+Soupy and clay-rich substrate material is partially sheared off by the flow are peeled away and incorporated into the mobile, bottom-hugging sediment plume.
+Plastic deformation structures are preserved as the current subsides and the sediment comes to rest.
+Structures in this outcrop appear to be fine-scale versions of "no-slip flow" features produced by large-scale turbidity currents in marine settings (Sobieskiak et al., 2018, Marine and Petroleum Geology v.
+98) commonly observed in high-res seismic imagery, side-scan sonar images, and detailed seafloor bathymetry.
+There are human-scale structures in the Channeled Scablands that are analogous to important structures found in petroleum basins worldwide.

-Glacial sediments and other aspects of the paleo-landscape that formerly lay beneath ice of the Okanogan Lobe are now exposed in shoreline bluffs along Lake Rufus Woods.
+Mysterious glacial sediments and other aspects of the paleo-landscape that formerly covered by ice of the Okanogan Lobe are now exposed in shoreline bluffs along Lake Rufus Woods.
 Map modifed from Atwater (1987).

 Analogous structures.
 For comparison, the image above and the one below are from Missoula flood rhythmites at White Bluffs in south-central Washington.
-Nearly identical syn-depositional structures occur in Bjornstad's "channel rhythmites" exposed along the Rhythmites Trail that leads north from the boat launch (Bjornstad, 2006).
+Nearly identical syn-depositional structures occur in Bjornstad's "channel rhythmites" exposed along the Rhythmites Trail near the boat launch (Bjornstad, 2006).

 Megabreccia landslide debris overlain by lake deposits.
-Age of this slide?
-May 2022 photos.
+No one talks about stuff along Rufus Woods.
+What's the age of this slide?
+Flood-caused?
+Paraglacial mass wasting?
+Something else?
+May 2022 photo.

 Huge thanks to our trip leaders, Peg and Brian.

 My work.
 Each map symbol represents at least one outcrop.
-Note the different styles of deformation preserved in Pleistocene sediments along the Ice Age floodway.
-Soft sediment deformation and mass wasting is common in the Upper Columbia region, while sheeted clastic dikes are common in slackwater basins to the south.
-Both areas contain abundant fine sediment.
-The area between the two (Frenchman Hills to Sprague) is dominated by gravel, which forms poor outcrops.
+Note the different styles of deformation preserved in Pleistocene sediments along the Ice Age floodway from north to south.
+Soft sediment deformation and mass wasting are common in the Upper Columbia region, while sheeted clastic dikes are common in slackwater basins to the south.
+Both areas contain abundant fine sediment, but its a lot muddier up north (more clay).
+The area between the two (Frenchman Hills to Sprague) is dominated by gravels and laminated coarse sands, which forms poor outcrops and host far fewer clastic dikes.
+Different deposits, different deformation styles.

 October 2020 photos at China Creek-Alameda Flat-Strahl Canyon.

 Lake Rufus Woods is a 50-mile long reservoir formed by Chief Joseph Dam.
 The reservoir extends from Bridgeport to Grand Coulee, WA.
 Access the lake by boat or via short hikes from Hwy 155/Columbia River Rd (Colville Indian Reservation land), or via gravel roads leading north from Hwy 174 (Strahl Canyon Rd).
-Excellent golfing can be had at nearby Gamble Sands, designed by David McClay Kidd and ranked #1 Best Course in Washington by Golf Magazine in 2021.
+Excellent golfing can be had at nearby Gamble Sands, designed by David McClay Kidd and ranked #1 Best Course in Washington by Golf Magazine in 2021, which is nice.

 Geology exposed in shoreline bluffs along this remote reach of the Columbia River has received little attention over the past century, despite the miles of exposure and fairly easy access.
 Evidence of repeated Missoula flooding appears as sandy, deformed intervals sandwiched between flat-lying clay-silt varves of Glacial Lake Columbia, the "Nespelem Silt" of Pardee (1918).
 Deformed zones up to several meters thick resemble deformed zones in the Sanpoil Valley, Hawk Creek, Wilmont Creek, and Upper Columbia.
 Loading and mass wasting deformation is also common in the section.
 The Okanogan Lobe overrode the area.
 Till uplands above the canyon are littered with huge haystack boulders of basalt.
 The Columbia River Basalt onlaps older granitic rocks here.